ebarojas/ror.climb.mx/app/posts/2025-11-23-lel-2025-journey-to-the-centre-of-the-pain.md

 Three-quarters through the second lap I stopped at a pharmacy.
 Bought topical analgesic and paracetamol.
 Applied both.
 The pain wasn't crazy bad, I could still pedal, still maintain pace, still finish the lap.
 By kilometre 170 it was clear I was risking the entire event if I continued.
 The calculation was simple: stop now, maybe recover in time.
 Continue, definitely don't.

 So I ate something, drank something, and with what seemed at the time like a cold head and rational judgment, decided to stop.
 Three weeks before LEL.
 The injury was a challenge from the gods of cycling for my presumption.
-Seven years of dreaming about PBP, eighteen months preparing for LEL, and my body had chosen this exact moment to file its complaint.
+Ten years of dreaming about PBP, eighteen months preparing for LEL, and my body had chosen this exact moment to file its complaint.

 [View photo gallery Two.](#gallery-two)